 1. Do you have enough space for storage?

 Consider your available space and portability needs.
 Some spinning wheels are designed for easy storage and transport, making them ideal for those with limited space or for travelling spinners.
-Castle wheels and compact folding wheels are great options if you need a portable wheel.
+Castle wheels, e spinners and compact folding wheels are great options if you need a portable wheel.

 2. Do you prefer a small and more portable wheel or a bigger and more stable wheel?

 The size and weight of your spinning wheel might have an impact on your spinning experience and overall comfort during the spinning process.
 Larger, heavier wheels provide more stability and momentum for lengthy, continuous spinning sessions.
 However, if you require a wheel that is easy to move around, a smaller and more portable wheel might be a better choice.